f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 Task 9 - Test your deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-RDP to Win10 machine as ``user1`` and password ``user1``
+RDP to the Win11 machine as ``f5access\user`` and password ``user`` or use Guacamole.
 #.
 Open ``Google Chrome`` or the ``Microsoft Edge`` browser - both icons are on the Desktop and the Taskbar
 #.
 From the bookmarks list/toolbar, choose ``Bluesky`` and ignore the inevitable cert warnings.
 #.
 You will be redirected to Entra ID login page.
-Login as ``user1@f5access.onmicrosoft.com`` and hit ``Next``.
-The password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.
+Login as ``user@f5access.onmicrosoft.com`` and hit ``Next``.
+The password is stored in a text file named ``azure_ad_creds.txt`` on the Win11 Desktop.

    .. warning :: Don't reset or change the password.

    |image022|

 #.
 After being successfully authenticated by Entra ID, you're redirected to APM with a SAML assertion.
 After validating this assertion, APM allows you to access the Bluesky application.
-You'll want to keep your RDP session to ``Win10`` open since you'll use it again for subsequent testing.
+You'll want to keep your RDP session to ``Win11`` open since you'll use it again for subsequent testing.

    |image023|